civilcode/playbook/guides/practices/pair-programming.md

 This technique is based on the [red/green/refactor agile pattern](https://sites.google.com/site/agilepatterns/home/red-green-refactor).

-The overall flow is simple:

-1. Developer A writes a failing test
-2. Developer B makes the test pass writing only enough code to make it pass
-3. Developer B now writes the next test
-4. Developer A writes only enough code to make that test pass
-5. Continue until Developer A and Developer B both agree that there are no more tests for the unit they are currently working on

-**Either developer can refactor the code only while all tests are passing.**

 The developer having the keyboard and mouse is considered the _driver_, while the other developer is the _watcher_.

-Aa significant part of the _watcher_ role might include continually reviewing the work of the driver, pointing out spelling and syntax errors at the right moment, and providing feeback when the _driver_ asks for it.
+A significant part of the _watcher_ role might include continually reviewing the work of the driver, pointing out spelling and syntax errors at the right moment, and providing feeback when the _driver_ asks for it.

 The watcher is **not** a _navigator_ \(concept from another pair programming technique, as described [here](https://www.sourceallies.com/2011/03/pair-programming-101/)\).

+The overall flow is simple:

+1. Pair discusses the next problem to solve
+2. Developer A becomes the driver
+3. Developer A refactors an existing test module (if applicable)
+4. Developer A writes a failing test
+5. Developer B becomes the driver
+6. Developer B refactors existing production code (if applicable)
+7. Developer B makes the test pass writing only enough code to make it pass
+8. Pair discusses the next problem to solve
+9. Developer B refactors an existing test module (if applicable)
+10. Developer B writes a failing test
+11. Goto 2
+12. Continue until Developer A and Developer B both agree that there are no more tests for the unit they are currently working on

+Things to watch-out for to prevent breaking the loop:

+- Watcher should not move the mouse, unless asking for permission to do so.
+- Watcher should not touch the keyboard, unless asking for permission to do so.
+It permitted, this is not considered a role switch.
+- While making a test pass, if the test code needs tweaking, it is up to the driver to do the changes (not the person who wrote the test, in this case the watcher).

+**The driver can refactor the code in which modifications are about to happen only when all tests are passing.**

+If the pair is performing long refactoring, the role switching can happen after each refactoring or group of small refactoring.
+The driver should watch for not keeping control for too long, otherwise the watcher may "loose interest".

 ### Guidelines